 In 2016, during its 40th anniversary season, Hernandez-Valdez was named the third Artistic Director of the Victoria Bach Festival in Texas.
-As Mike Greenberg wrote in Classical Voice America: “A big question mark hung over the venerable Victoria Bach Festival two years ago when the brilliant Craig Hella Johnson, its artistic director since 1992, decided to give up the post…Johnson’s successor has replaced the question mark with an exclamation point — perhaps more appropriately, given his Spanish name and Mexican provenance, two exclamation points: ¡Alejandro Hernandez-Valdez!”…“The results,” Greenberg continued, “were astonishing.”
+As Mike Greenberg wrote in Classical Voice America: “A big question mark hung over the venerable Victoria Bach Festival two years ago when the brilliant Craig Hella Johnson, its artistic director since 1992, decided to give up the post…Johnson’s successor has replaced the question mark with an exclamation point — perhaps more appropriately, given his Spanish name and Mexican provenance, two exclamation points: ¡Alejandro Hernandez-Valdez!”
+“The results,” Greenberg continued, “were astonishing.”

-As the Artistic Director and Co-Founder of the New Orchestra of Washington, a chamber orchestra that “has constituted itself in the forefront of this smaller-is-better movement” (The Washington Post), Hernandez-Valdez has led two performances for Trinity Wall Street’s concert series: the New York premiere of Julian Wachner’s Chamber Symphony (a New Orchestra of Washington commission), and Gustav Mahler’s Fourth Symphony, which the ensemble also recorded.
-In October of 2017, the New Orchestra of Washington released Bespoke, a new CD featuring works by Joel Friedman, Elena Ruehr, and Julian Wachner that were tailor-made for the innovative Washington D.C. based ensemble.
+As the Artistic Director and co-founder of the New Orchestra of Washington (NOW), a chamber orchestra that “has constituted itself in the forefront of this smaller-is-better movement” (The Washington Post), Hernandez-Valdez has led two performances for Trinity Wall Street’s concert series: the New York premiere of Julian Wachner’s Chamber Symphony (a NOW commission), and Gustav Mahler’s Fourth Symphony, which the ensemble also recorded.
+In October of 2017, NOW released Bespoke, a CD featuring works by Joel Friedman (a Washington, D.C.-based composer), Elena Ruehr (a Boston-based composer), and Julian Wachner (a New York City-based composer) that were tailor-made for the innovative ensemble.

-His guest conducting engagements include appearances at The Kennedy Center in Washington, D.C., Lincoln Center in New York City, and the Degollado Theatre in Guadalajara, Mexico, where he led the Jalisco Philharmonic.
+Hernandez-Valdez’s guest conducting engagements include appearances at The Kennedy Center in Washington, D.C., Lincoln Center in New York City, and the Degollado Theatre in Guadalajara, Mexico, where he directed the Jalisco Philharmonic.
 As a pianist, Hernandez-Valdez performed for the 2013 Britten100 festival in New York, organized by the Britten-Pears Foundation to honor the 100th anniversary of the titular composer’s birth.
-As a composer and conductor, he helmed the premiere of his own composition, “The Imaginary City,” a cantata inspired by the life of Ramzi Aburedwan, a violist who has opened schools throughout Palestine to teach music to underprivileged children.
-He also arranged and premiered the chamber orchestra version of “A Song of Nature” by Seymour Bernstein.
-Mr. Bernstein, the subject of Ethan Hawke’s 2014 documentary film, “Seymour: An Introduction,” is one of Hernandez-Valdez’s most influential teachers and mentors.
+As a composer and conductor, he led the premiere of his own composition, The Imaginary City, a cantata inspired by the life of Ramzi Aburedwan, a violist who has opened schools throughout Palestine to teach music to children in refugee camps.
+He also arranged and premiered the chamber orchestra version of A Song of Nature by Seymour Bernstein.
+Mr. Bernstein, the subject of Ethan Hawke’s 2014 documentary film, Seymour: An Introduction, is one of Hernandez-Valdez’s most influential teachers and mentors.